iridos/jugglingpatterns-wiki/README.md

-This repo contains a backup of the wiki pages/files from jugglingpatterns.org to make the it permanently available.
+This repo contains a backup of the wiki pages/files from jugglingpatterns.de to make the it permanently available.